 The symptoms of ADHD do not always go away — up to 60 percent of child patients retain their symptoms into adulthood.
 Many adults with ADHD have never been diagnosed, so they may not be aware they have the disorder.
 They may have been wrongly diagnosed with depression, anxiety, bipolar disorder or a learning disability.

 ADD is readily treatable, although finding the right treatment that works for you can sometimes take time.
 The most common treatments for this condition include certain types of medications (called stimulants) and, for some, psychotherapy.
 Psychotherapy alone can also be an effective treatment, but many adults feel more comfortable simply taking a daily medication.
-You should explore all your treatment options, however, before you make a final decision.
+However, you should always explore all your treatment options before you make a final decision.

 ADHD is difficult to deal with for everyone involved.
 There is not only the difficulty of coping with symptoms, but also facing the challenges within society.
 Some experts have linked ADHD with an increased risk of accidents, drug abuse, failure at school, antisocial behavior, and criminal activity.
 But others view ADHD in a positive light, arguing that it is simply a different method of learning involving greater risk-taking and creativity.